mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ```

 If you define your Pipeline using Scripted Pipeline syntax, use the `tool` keyword followed by the name of the tool to retrieve the path to the MATLAB root folder.
-Then, prepend the path to the `bin` folder of the desired MATLAB version to the PATH environment variable.
+Then, prepend the MATLAB `bin` folder to the PATH environment variable.

 ```groovy
 // Scripted Pipeline